 Cursor vs Windsurf (Codeium) (NEW) Comparison

-Navigation structure below maps the implementation questions that typically determine rollout cost, reliability, and developer trust.
+Navigation structure below maps the implementation questions that determine rollout cost, reliability, and developer trust when an IDE coordinates refactors across chat, completion, and diff application.

-Boundary design for LLM assistance starts with a clean separation between an inference server and the broader serving stack, because each layer owns different latency and risk controls.
+Boundary design for coordinated refactors starts with a clean separation between an inference server and the broader serving stack, because each layer owns different latency and risk controls.
 Inference server scope covers request shaping, token budgeting, batching policy, streaming transport, and deterministic logging hooks that let you reproduce a bad completion or edit request.

 Topology planning for the serving stack expands the problem into gateway routing, authentication, workspace and repository access mediation, policy enforcement points, telemetry aggregation, storage for prompts and diffs, and rollout controls for model and prompt versioning.
 Tool comparisons become actionable only when you classify a capability as server layer or application layer, because chat, inline completion, and apply edits mostly live in the application layer, while streaming, retries, and quota enforcement usually live in the server layer.